- 1 Purpose

 Quantitative data enables the determination of baselines which can be used to inform design decisions, develop Key Performance Indicators and measure the effectiveness of the system.

-Information System Owners must use Analytics and User Research to investigate, monitor and optimise the User Experience helping to:
+Information System Custodians must use Analytics and User Research to investigate, monitor and optimise the User Experience helping to:

 - Identify User Experience issues;